waste-of-kindergarten/xpython37-v0.1/python/Doc/library/argparse.rst

    >>> parser.parse_args(['--foo', 'BAR'])
    Namespace(foo='BAR')
    >>> parser.parse_args([])
-   usage: [-h] --foo FOO
+   usage: argparse.py [-h] [--foo FOO] argparse.py: error: option --foo is required
-   : error: the following arguments are required: --foo

 As the example shows, if an option is marked as ``required``, :meth:`~ArgumentParser.parse_args` will report an error if that option is not